 Polavaram

-In Polavaram district (Rampachodavaram and Chintur divisions), five forest-based Producer Companies have been formed to aggregate SFPs, strengthen community enterprises, and enable direct market linkages within CFR landscapes
+In Polavaram district, across the Rampachodavaram and Chintur divisions, three forest-based PCs have been formed to aggregate bamboo, strengthen community enterprises, and enable direct market linkages within CFR landscapes.

 We’re always open to partnerships, ideas, and conversations.
 Reach out to explore collaboration or to learn more about our work.